sourcegraph/sourcegraph-public-snapshot/doc/own/index.md

 ### The CODEOWNERS format

+`CODEOWNERS` files contain a sequence of matching rules - a glob pattern and zero or more owners.
+A repository has at most one CODEOWNERS file.

+#### Specifying Owner information

-Owners can be defined by a username/team name or an email address (for person owners).
+Owners can be defined by a username/team name or an email address.

 Using email addresses is generally recommended, as email addresses are most likely the same across different platforms, and are independent of a user having registered yet.
 In Sourcegraph, a user can add multiple email addresses to their profile.
 All of those would match to the same user.